 The Drama department at George Salter Academy consists of a highly skilled team of practitioners who are equally passionate about the educational value of Drama in giving all young people a voice to express themselves.
-Drama is a very popular subject at the Academy that attracts both large numbers in Year 8 options and offers a wide range of pathways in Key Stage 4 and 5.
-It has recently moved into the flexible and creative Green Room Theatre, with a 200 raked seating that is fully equipped with a professional lighting rig and sound system.
+Drama is a very popular subject at the Academy that offers different pathways in Key Stage 4 and 5 depending on the preferred learning style of our students.
+The subject is delivered within two bespoke spaces including the Green Room Theatre, with a 200 raked seating that is fully equipped with a professional lighting rig and sound system.
 There is also a more intimate Drama studio adjacent to the theatre that is used for smaller scale projects and performances.

 The Drama department takes the delivery of Drama activities outside of the curriculum just as seriously as what is taught within lesson time.
-All students are invited to audition for the whole school production that has previously included Hairspray, Beauty and the Beast' Little Shop of Horror and the upcoming We Will Rock You.
-We also offer LAMDA acting qualifications, Key Stage 3 Drama club, Talent performance opportunities and cross- curricular projects include Digital Storytelling.
-Performance events feature heavily within the Drama calendar and provide our students with a creative platform off which to share their many skills.
-Such events can typically include Drama Variety Night, GCSE/A’ Level/BTEC Drama Showcases, Year 6 Transition Evening and the Physical Fellowship.
+All students are invited to audition for the whole school production that has previously included Les Miserables, Sister Act, Chicago and our upcoming High School Musical.
+We also offer LAMDA acting qualifications, Key Stage 3 Drama club and Talent performance opportunities.
+Performance events feature heavily within the Drama calendar and provide our students with a creative platform to share their many skills.
+Such events can typically include Drama Variety Night and GCSE/A’ Level Showcases and summer festival performances.

 Rehearsals and study support are also a vital part of what we do within the Drama department.
-Rarely a day goes by without our students shaping, developing and sharing their practical work or working alongside members of the department on improving their practice within written exams/coursework.
-Saturday school, twilight sessions and holiday programmes also feature within our programme of support to help students meet their potential.
+Rarely a week goes by without our students shaping, developing and sharing their practical work or working alongside members of the department on improving their practice within written exams/coursework.

 The Drama department believes that in order to create good theatre, it is essential that our students are given regular opportunities to watch live theatre and work with different practitioners.
-Recent and upcoming trips include The Curious Incident of the Dog in the Night Time, Lord of the Flies, Wicked, The Lion, the Witch and the Wardrobe and Odyssey.
+Recent and upcoming trips include Noughts and Crosses, Blood Brothers, War Horse, A Monster Calls, Frantic Assembly and Pinocchio.
 We have offered workshops with an exciting range of high profile theatre artists including Frantic Assembly, Highly Sprung and Splendid Theatre Company.
-Established links have been made with universities and Drama schools to help prepare our older students for making that important next step into higher education such as Birmingham School of Acting, Birmingham University, RADA and LAMDA.
+Established links have been made with universities and drama schools to help prepare our older students for making that important next step into higher education such as Birmingham School of Acting, Birmingham City University, RADA and LAMDA.
 Performing outside of the Academy has also become a reality for many of our young people who have shared their talents on the professional stage including Birmingham Rep and the Belgrade Theatre, Coventry.
-Further afield, we have been part of an overseas Performing Arts physical theatre trip to Paris, performing in outside venues and the stunning Minnack Theatre in Cornwall with a stylised production of Kes.

 What the students say about the department